pupil-labs/pupil-docs/user-docs/pupil-mobile.md

 1. **Sensor name and recording status** - This displays the sensor name and a dot displaying the recording status of this sensor.
 1. **Preview stream** - A preview of sensor data.

-### General Settings
+### General Settings {#pupil-mobile-general-settings}

 > {{< webp-img src="/images/pupil-mobile/general-settings.webp" alt="Pupil Mobile settings call-out" >}}

 Main settings menu for `Pupil Mobile` app and information about the Android Device.

 1. **Device name** - Text input field to name your device.
 This is the device name that will appear in Pupil Capture.
-1. **Save directory** - Select the location where recordings should be saved.
-By default recordings are saved on Android's built in storage.
-You can also save to an SD card, if available.
 1. **Close/Quit app** - Press this button to close the app.
 Pupil Mobile runs a service in the background.
 This enables the app to continue running even when your screen is off.
 Therefore, just swiping away the app view will not close the app.
+1. **Save directory** - Select the location where recordings should be saved.
+By default recordings are saved on Android's built in storage.
+You can also save to an SD card, if available.

-### Recording
+### Recording Screen {#pupil-mobile-recording-screen}

 > {{< webp-img src="/images/pupil-mobile/recording.webp" alt="Pupil Mobile recording call-out" >}}